Report suspicions of fraudulent or corrupt conduct

 Information for City of Sydney employees and public officials

-- If you’re a public official and you want to make a protected disclosure relating to suspicions of fraud and corruption at the City of Sydney, please refer to the Internal reporting policy – corrupt conduct and serious wrongdoing to assess if your report meets the requirements.
+• If you’re a public official and you want to make a protected disclosure relating to suspicions of serious misconduct at the City of Sydney, please refer to the public interest disclosure policy to assess if your report meets the requirements.